 Increasing filtration can really keep brown algae gone.
 Diatoms love to eat the organic compounds that come from uneaten food and fish waste as it breaks down.

 Make sure that your filter is rated for the size of your tank.
 This will help process waste more efficiently and help keep the water in the tank moving.

-If your current filter is not up to snuff, you can always add on a sponge filter to give you a boost.
+If your current filter is not up to snuff, you can always add on a sponge filter to give you a boost or upgrade to an external canister filter.
 They’re cheap, easy to set up and run and really add a lot of biofiltration.